-Ana Dutra Age: 54
+Ana Dutra Age: 55 Director since: 2015

 Ms. Dutra served as the CEO of The Executives' Club of Chicago, a world-class senior executives organization focused on the development, innovation and networking of current and future business and community leaders, from September 2014 until her retirement in September 2018.
 Prior to that she was a Proxy Officer and CEO of Korn/Ferry Consulting from 2007 until 2013.
-Ms. Dutra serves as a director of Elkay Manufacturing, Lifespace communities, Greeley and Hansen, The Committee of 200, Latino Corporate Directors Association, Lurie Children's Hospital of Chicago and Blessings-in-a-Backpack.
+Ms. Dutra serves as a director of Elkay Manufacturing, Lifespace Communities, Greeley and Hansen, The Committee of 200, Latino Corporate Directors Association, Lurie Children's Hospital of Chicago and Blessings-in-a-Backpack.

-Martin J. Gepsman
+Martin J. Gepsman Age: 67 Director since: 1994